skip to main content

 RAM Physiology

 Colorful, redox active metabolites (RAMs) are made by many different microbes.
-Their redox activity makes them fun to work with because they typically change color depending on their oxidation state.
-Historically overlooked as "secondary" metabolites, we have shown that phenazine RAMs play critical roles in helping Pseudomonas aeruginosa survive under anaerobic conditions at lower power outputs, including in the cores of biofilms.
-Using a variety of approaches, including genetics and high-throughput electrochemistry, we continue to deepen our understanding of RAM-based maintenance metabolism.
+Their redox activity makes them fun to work with because they change color depending on their oxidation state.
+Historically overlooked as "secondary" metabolites, we have shown that phenazine RAMs play critical roles in helping Pseudomonas aeruginosa survive under stressful conditions at low power outputs, including in the cores of biofilms.
+Using a variety of approaches, including genetics and high-throughput electrochemistry, we continue to deepen our understanding of RAM-based maintenance metabolism; this work has direct relevance for controlling bacterial populations and communities in diverse contexts.

 Related Recent Publications: